heizerbalazs/Data_Streaming_ND/Spark/README.md

 # How did changing values on the SparkSession property parameters affect the throughput and latency of the data?

-I measured the performance based on inputRowsPerSecond and processedRowsPerSecond.
+I measured the performance based on inputRowsPerSecond and processedRowsPerSecond metrics.
+Based on the definition of this metrics throughput and latency can be calculated in the following ways:

 `throughput = processedRowsPerSecond [1/s]`